TerraFirmaCraft/Documentation/1.18.x/worldgen/decorators.md

   - `radius` is an optional positive integer (Default: `2`), which is the radius around the initial position that the area is checked for solid blocks.
   - `max_depth` is an optional positive integer (Default: `4`), which is how deep from the original position the decorator should try and search.

-### On Top

-This decorator checks the block below for a predicate, and passes if that predicate passes.

-- Type: `tfc:on_top`
-- Config:
-  - `predicate`: A vanilla Block Predicate.

 ### Near Water

 This decorator will conditionally place a feature if there is water within a `radius` in the x and z directions, and within `[-radius, 0]` in the y direction.
 Water is checked against the fluid tag `minecraft:water`.
 It is used to create near-water clay deposits.